prince-amponsah/Microservices-Deployment-with-Terraform-EKS-and-Github-Action/README.md

-# AWS EKS Kubernetes Project with Terraform and CICD WITH Github Actions
+# AWS EKS Kubernetes Project with Terraform,VPC and Github Actions CICD

 This project provisions a secure, production grade Kubernetes platform on AWS to deploy and manage a containerised version of a NodeJs Web Application, all powered by Terraform, EKS, VPC and GitHub Actions.
 It showcases of the monolitic Architecture, cloud native architecture, CICD automation with Github Action, and modular infrastructure design.